How Do Jackhammers Work – Buyers Guide with Jack Hammer

 There are also demo hammers weighing less than thirty pounds used for interior construction.
 These smaller hammers chip away at walls to create openings for conduits and other items.
 The majority of jackhammers have a gear that spins, and this gear powers a piston housed inside the cylinder.
 The quicker the gear turns, the more power is transferred to the piston.
 As it travels through the cylinder and crashes into the air cushion at the bottom of the cylinder.
 This continues until the piston reaches the bottom of the cylinder.

-Each strike causes the distinctive burst of air to be expelled from the tool’s vents, which is caused by the pressure driving another piston that crashes against the business end of the tool.
+Each strike causes the distinctive burst of air to be expelled from the tool’s vents, caused by the pressure driving another piston that crashes against the business end of the tool.

 There are also models of jackhammers that do not include an air pocket at all and instead have designs that feature a direct metal-to-metal strike.